scms-lzy/scms-lzy.github.io/_pages/about.md

 Research Area
 ======
-Moduli theory of varieties and sheaves, Hyper-Kahler geometry and Hodge theory
+Moduli space of varieties and sheaves, Hyper-Kahler geometry and Hodge theory

 Site-wide configuration
 ------